NaiboWang/CommandlineConfig/Readme.md

 If the parameter value specified on the command line parameters can not be forcedly converted to specific type, it will report an error, such as if the command line specified `--index sdf`, as sdf with orignal format of `string` can not be converted to `int` type, so it will report an error.

-### The list parameter needs to be assigned with a backslash before the string element quotes
+### The list parameter needs to be assigned with a backslash before the string element quotes when passing by commandline

 When the command line argument is set to the input `list` type, if the element in the list is a `string,` you must use add a `backslash \` before each `single/double quote` to parse it correctly, otherwise the argument value will be treated as an `int` or `float` type.
 If there are `spaces` in the command line they will be merged automatically (but the command line environment can not be `zsh`, if it is zsh environment then must remove all the spaces inside the list, `bash` and `sh` does not have this problem, that is, in the zsh environment, you cannot add any space(s) between `15` and `\'12\'` in `--a [15,\'12\']`).